dbca-wa/wastd/docs/overview.rst

 Long term solution: Digital data collection into WAStD
 ------------------------------------------------------
-As on now, a trained and trusted data entry operator can digitise NTP field datasheets using the WAStD "Backstage" area.
+As of now, a trained and trusted data entry operator can digitise NTP field datasheets using the WAStD "Backstage" area.

-At the time of writing (Nov-Dec 2016), digital data collection tools are evaluated and used in production by the core team, replacing the paper forms.
+At the time of writing (Jan 2017), digital data collection tools are evaluated and used in production by the core team, replacing the paper forms.

-See the chapter "Data collectors" on the current implementation.
+See the chapter "Data collectors" for notes on the current implementation.

 Insight
 -------